Skip to content

 await async_set_color_preset(connection, preset)

-function.
+The main workhorse is the async_set_color_preset function.
 The first part loops over all of the saved profiles in iTerm2, which are called PartialProfiles.
-You can see in my screenshot above that I have just one named "Default".
+You can see in my screenshot above that I have just one named “Default”.
 By setting the color scheme for each profile, when a new session is opened it will have the correct color scheme applied.

 The second part loops over all tabs of all windows and sets their color scheme.
 This is causes all of the current session to switch to the correct color scheme when the system switches to/from Dark Mode.
-It does this by creating a LocalWriteOnlyProfile which will just contain the necessary changes to the colors, and then applying those changes with async_set_profile_properties
+It does this by creating a LocalWriteOnlyProfile which will just contain the necessary changes to the colors, and then applying those changes with async_set_profile_properties.

 async def async_set_color_preset(connection, preset):